 - Mild - Omit the red pepper flakes for a mild sauce.

-- Other Veggies – Try adding mushrooms and zucchini to this dish.
+- Other Veggies - Try adding sauteed mushrooms, spinach and zucchini to this dish.

 You won't need much to make this simple dish.